One of the best French teachers I ever had was a charming criminal.

 It’s best to own a French or French-[your language] dictionary, not to borrow one.
 This way, you can take your time with the story you’re reading and not feel rushed because you have to give the dictionary back to your friend or the library.
 You can find print dictionaries in online and real-life bookstores, and if you prefer to go the lightweight (or, really, no-weight) tech way, you can find a list of several French-English and French [-other language] dictionary apps here .
 Good news – many of these are free!

-As I pointed out in that article, the supremely easy, absolute best way to use your French or French-[your language] dictionary while reading is to sync the dictionary with your e-reader, so that you can highlight a word you don’t understand and instantly get its definition.
-I learned French before this kind of thing existed, and nowadays I still can’t help marveling at how easy it is to do this.
-It almost brings tears to my eyes.
+As I pointed out in that article, the supremely easy, absolute best way to use your French or French-[your language] dictionary while reading is to use an e-reader with integrated dictionary, so that you can highlight a word you don’t understand and instantly get its definition.

 Where to find French fairy tales, short stories and children’s books

 So, now we know why and how to read in French – but where can you find French fairy tales and short stories?